 The organizational chart is a kind of diagram used to show the layout of personnel in a company, which tells us all the links between anyone in the organization.
 With this awesome chart, you can check for useful information as quickly as possible.
 It’s convenient for stuff to cooperate with each other.
 There are 5 key elements you have to keep in mind when drawing an organizational chart.

 Work specialization means the specific degree the employee has acquired.
-This element is often used to measure how task in an organization has been assigned to each person for most of the time the entire job can not be done by one individual.
-Work specialization plays a important role in the direction of assignment distribution.
+This element is often used to measure how task in an organization has been assigned to each person for most of the time the entire job cannot be done by one individual.
+Work specialization plays an important role in the direction of assignment distribution.
 That’s why specialization is called one of the most significant elements in organizational chart structure design.